 What skills do you need to be a technical writer?

-Due to increasing demands in technology, tech writing skills are constantly changing.
+Due to increasing demands in software technology, software tech writing skills are constantly changing.
 This change makes it difficult to identify the required skills in advancing your technical writing career.
-Below are the top skills technical writers should have:
+Below are the top skills software technical writers should have:

 - Writing skills- a technical writer needs to write clear, concise, and straightforward documentaries to convey complex information in a simple language.